BitcoinCacheMachine/BitcoinCacheMachine/README.md

 `BCM SHOULD BE CONSIDERED FOR TESTING PURPOSES ONLY!!!
 IT HAS NOT UNDERGONE A FORMAL SECURITY EVALUATION!!!`

 If you can run a modern Linux kernel and [LXD](https://linuxcontainers.org/lxd/), you can run BCM.
+BCM components run as background server-side processes only, so you'll usually want to have an always-on computer with a reliable Internet connection.
+You might consider putting this computer on a UPS (an el-cheapo suffices; BCM and its components all ASSUME that the computers are running on are commodity hardware!

  You can run BCM in a hardware-based VM, directly on bare-metal, or in "the cloud".
-Bitcoin Cache Machine components are deployed exclusively over the [LXD REST API](https://github.com/lxc/lxd/blob/master/doc/rest-api.md), so you can deploy BCM to any LXD-capable endpoint!
+Bitcoin Cache Machine components are deployed exclusively over the [LXD REST API](https://github.com/lxc/lxd/blob/master/doc/rest-api.md), so you can deploy BCM components to any LXD-capable endpoint!
 LXD is widely available on various free and open-source linux platforms.
-BCM has been developed and primarily tested using Ubuntu 18.04.
+Stable BCM releases will usually follow the lastest Ubuntu LTS, which is 18.04 as of Oct 2018.
+This includes cloud images used by multipass, LXD base images (from the public "image:" server), and Docker base images from [http://dockerhub.com/](DockerHub).

-Documentation can be found in each directory and in the wiki.
+Documentation for BCM and its components can be found in this source repository.
 Readme files in each directory tell you what you need to know about deploying the various infrastructure components at that level.
-[README.md](./multipass/README.md) details the requirements for running BCM in a multipass-based VM and provides simple instructions for getting started.
+For example, [the multipass README.md](./multipass/README.md) details the requirements for running BCM in a multipass-based VM and provides and directs the reader on what steps might be taken next and in which directory those steps might be found.

 But before you begin, clone this repository to your machine--the machine that will execute BCM shell (BASH) scripts.
 In the documentation, this machine is referred to as the `admin machine` since it manages sensitive information (passwords, certificates, etc.) and is required for administrative installations or changes.

 # Getting Started